ratneshtewary/CloudFormation-Challange/scenario/scenario.md

 `Definition of success:` Output the name of the s3 bucket in cloudformation.

 ---

+## Upload GetItemDynamoDbLambda.zip to created S3 bucket

 Template 2 - Lambda and DynamoDb:

-`Task:` Complete template 2 to create lambda and DynamoDb resouce and allow the lambda to access the DynamoDb.
+`Task:` create a cloudformation template to deploy lambda from S3 bucket and DynamoDb table resouce and allow the lambda to access the DynamoDb.

 `Lambda Requirements:`
 - Python handler: `get_item.lambda_handler`